Swoffa/SublimeKickAssemblerC64/README.md

  - Install [Package Control](https://sublime.wbond.net/) for Sublime and install package [Kick Assembler (C64)](https://sublime.wbond.net/packages/Kick%20Assembler%20(C64)), or clone/download this GitHub repository into subfolder of ~/Library/Application Support/Sublime Text 3/Packages/

 \* If you did not use the recommended path for Kick Assembler, add the full path to KickAss.jar to the CLASSPATH environment variable
-\*\* If you did not use the recommended path for Vice, edit file KickAss.sublime-build in folder ~/Library/Application Support/Sublime Text 3/Packages/ with the correct path to Vice (requires "download" install)
+\*\* If you did not use the recommended path for Vice, edit file ~/Library/Application Support/Sublime Text 3/Packages/KickAss.sublime-build with the correct path to Vice (requires "download" install)

 Installation, Windows
 ---------------------